gpwclark/hoard/README.md

 	data that would not otherwise be proliferated across a network to be cached anywhere an instance of hoard is running.
-This implies that across a network, hoard is constantly striving for consistency (at any given node trading partial consistency in favor of constant availability).
+This implies that across a network, hoard is constantly striving for consistency (at any given node trading consistency in favor of availability).
 The advantages to the underlying clients hoard is serving are readily apparent in the case of network partitions.
 Given the following topology:
 		```